Water Monitoring & Testing

 Perform a baseline test on your well water before oil and gas development starts (if possible).

-Test your well water every six months – see Water Resources section for testing options.
+Test your well water every six months.

 Regularly monitor and record your well water conductivity as this will alert you to possible changes in your water quality.
 If your water monitoring indicates that your water quality is changing, that should prompt you to have your water tested.
 See Well Water Monitoring above.